jibarozzo/BIO395/README.md

 ```

 2. **Explore the Content**: Navigate through the directories to access the specific materials you need.
-3. **Follow the Tutorials**: Engage with the tutorials and workshops to enhance your skills in functional programming, version control, package management, and citation handling.
+3. **Follow the Tutorials**: Use the tutorials and workshops to enhance your skills in functional programming, version control, package management, and citation handling.

 ## **Contact**